adjust/android_sdk/README.md

 adjustConfig.setDelayStart(5.5);
 ```

-In this case this will make the adjust SDK not send the initial install session and any event created for 5.5 seconds.
+In this case, this will make the adjust SDK not send the initial install session and any event created for 5.5 seconds.
 After this time is expired or if you call `Adjust.sendFirstPackages()` in the meanwhile, every session parameter will be added to the delayed install session and events and the adjust SDK will resume as usual.

 The maximum delay start time of the adjust SDK is 10 seconds.

 ### <a id="attribution-callback"></a>Attribution callback

 You can register a listener to be notified of tracker attribution changes.
 Due to the different sources considered for
 attribution, this information can not be provided synchronously.
 The simplest way is to create a single anonymous listener:

 Please make sure to consider our [applicable attribution data policies][attribution-data].